Home Safety for Patients Receiving Anti-Cancer Medications

 • Clean the area with soap and water.
 Rinse using paper towels.

-• Throw out trash in specially marked containers (if you were given them) or double bag in leak-proof plastic bags.
+• Throw out trash in the special waste containers (if you were given them) or double bag in leak-proof plastic bags.

 • Wash hands before and after removing gloves.

-Anti-cancer medications can also be excreted (put out) in body fluids, such as semen and vaginal fluid.
-To prevent exposure of your partner to these fluids:
+Anti-cancer medications can also be excreted (put out) in body fluids, such as sweat, saliva, semen, and vaginal fluid.
+Your provider will tell you if there is anything specific you have to do based on the medication you are receiving.
+In general, to prevent exposure of your partner to these fluids:

 • Use condoms during oral sex and intercourse for 48 hours after treatment.
 This applies to both the person receiving chemotherapy and their partner.

-• Effective birth control should be used to prevent pregnancy while on anti-cancer medications and for several months or years after therapy, depending on the medication.
-Anti-cancer medications can have harmful side effects to the fetus, especially in the first trimester.
+• Birth control should be used to prevent pregnancy while on anti-cancer medications and often for months or years after therapy, depending on the medication.
+Anti-cancer medications can have harmful side effects to a fetus, especially in the first trimester.
 Menstrual cycles can become irregular during and after treatment, so you may not know if you are at a time in your cycle when you could become pregnant or if you are actually pregnant.

 • Hugging and kissing are safe for you and your partner or family members.